Set off for your summer holiday to bonnie Scotland and realised your trip coincides with the Isle of Skye Highland games? What a result!

-During my summer living in Scotland, I was lucky enough to catch the Skye Highland games, taking place in Portree.
-It was a day of celebration, traditional music and some very impressive Highland sports, including the throwing of an actual tree.
-That was one thing I definitely wanted to see!
+Taking place in Portree, the Skye Highland games are a day of celebration, traditional music and some very impressive Highland sports, including the throwing of an actual tree.
+That’s one thing you’ll definitely want to see!

 This post contains affiliate links.
 If you use them, I will receive a small commission at no extra cost to you.